 Do we really need new social media networks? and why?

 Reputation of the current social networks seems to sink every week.
-From Facebook to Twitter, from Snapchat to Instagram, concerns about everything from fake news to cyber-bullying are making many people wonder whether there is a better way to communicate online, according to BBC.
+From Facebook to Twitter, from Snapchat to Instagram, concerns about everything from fake news to cyber-bullying are making many people wonder whether there is a better way and new social media networks to communicate online, according to BBC.

 Wikipedia founder, Jimmy Wales, tells us why he thinks he has the answer.
 He has launched a new social network WT.Social, which is ad-free and promises high-quality content.